top of page

 • Two Sides of the Spectrum – Neurodiversity-affirming ideas from autistic voices and professionals.

-• Beautifully Complex – Exploring parenting, ADHD, and children with nuance.
+• Beautifully Complex – Parenting, ADHD, and children explored with nuance.

 • The Sensory Project Show – Conversations about sensory integration and daily life.